Constraining Bianchi Type I Universe With Type Ia Supernova and H(z) Data: Results and discussion

-In Figures.~\ref{fig4}, we have plotted the dependence of deceleration parameter, $q(z)$ as a function of redshift $z$ for OHD (fig.~\ref{fig4a}), JLA (fig.~\ref{fig4b}), and OHD+JLA (fig.~\ref{fig4c}) at $1\sigma$ \& $2\sigma$ error.
-The solid lines show the mean value of $q(z)$ and filled circles indicate the best fit value of deceleration parameter at $z_{t}$ in each figure.
-We obtained $q=-0.46^{+0.89 +0.36}_{-0.41 -0.37}$, $q=-0.619^{+0.12 +0.20}_{-0.0.095 -0.24}$, and $q=-0.52^{+0.080 +0.014}_{-0.046 -0.15}$ for H(z), SNIa, and H(z)+SNIa data respectively.
-This results are in good agreement with those reported in Refs \cite{ref35},\cite{ref53}, and\cite{ref54}.\\
+In Figure panel~\ref{fig4} we have plotted the dependence of deceleration parameter $q(z)$ as a function of redshift $z$ for OHD (fig.~\ref{fig4a}), JLA (fig.~\ref{fig4b}), and OHD+JLA (fig.~\ref{fig4c}) at $68\%$ \& $95\%$ CL.
+The solid lines show the mean value of $q(z)$ and filled circles indicate the best fit values of the deceleration parameter at $z_{t}$.
+Our statistical analysis show that $q=-0.46^{+0.89 +0.36}_{-0.41 -0.37}$, $q=-0.619^{+0.12 +0.20}_{-0.0.095 -0.24}$, and $q=-0.52^{+0.080 +0.014}_{-0.046 -0.15}$ for H(z), SNIa, and H(z)+SNIa datasets respectively.
+This results are in good agreement with those reported in Refs \cite{ref35},\cite{ref53}, and \cite{ref54}.
+It should be pointed out that the confidence limits in Table~\ref{tab:4} are $ 95\% $ two-tail limits which are calculated using posterior samples (chains).
+To be more clear, for the determination of these confidence limits, we have calculated the fraction(in our case, $ 2.5\% $) of the posterior samples in each tail.\\

 A useful tool to study the degeneracy direction between estimated parameters is covariance matrix.
 The covariance matrix $C$ of the parameter space $\{\theta\}$ could be defined as